ImageMagick/Usage-Markdown/basics/index.md

 For example "`-type`" has a special '`bilevel`' setting that can be used convert and save images as a two color monochrome image for some image formats.
 Similarly '`TrueColor`' and '`TrueColorMatte`' can be used force a [TIFF](../formats/#tiff) image to be saved as a full color RGB image even if the image is actually purely gray-scale.

 Other settings include '`GrayScale`' and '`GrayScaleMatte`' which will ensure the written image is gray-scale only (without or with transparency, respectively).
-Or '`Palette`' to force the use of a indexed color map in formats that support this option.
+Or '`Palette`' to force the use of an indexed color map in formats that support this option.

 During reading of image file formats, a "`-type`" setting of '`TrueColorMatte`' will force a [JPEG](../formats/#jpeg) image being read, to have a 'Matte' or 'Alpha' channel added to its in memory storage, even though the [JPEG](../formats/#jpeg) format itself can not handle transparency.